🔍 공개 퀴즈 검색

 Why use active transport?

-1. Accumulate substances against gradient ✓
+1. Accumulate against gradient ✓

 2. To destroy molecules